 Registered Psychologist

-Fiona is registered with AHPRA and is a member of the Australian Psychological Society (APS).
+Fiona holds a Master of Professional Psychology from Macquarie University, is registered with AHPRA, and is a member of the Australian Psychological Society.

 Provisional Psychologist